Seeds For Bees Frequently Asked Questions for Growers

 2. Lightle, D. Crézé, C. Gaudin, A. 2018.
 Cover Crops in Almonds: Research Updates.
 UCCE Tehama County Fruit and Nut Notes

 How important is weed control prior to planting?
 Do I need to use herbicide?

 All of our seed mixes should be planted in the fall, at this time weeds are typically mature and do not hinder the plantings.
-The PAm Mustard Mix grows very fast and will outcompete most weeds in almond orchards.
+The PAm Brassica Mix grows very fast and will outcompete most weeds in almond orchards.
 Weed control is a key benefit of cover crops.
 The Pam Clover Mix has a slower rate of growth and might benefit from an herbicide application prior to planting.
 Any broadleaf, grass specific, or broad spectrum herbicide will benefit the clover mix to get established.

 Most almond orchards have a weed free floor by the fall.
 The majority of the Seeds for Bees growers do not apply herbicide prior to planting.
 However, if weeds are an issue in a particular orchard block or location, using herbicide, burning, or solarization before planting will only help the health of the stand.

 What type of planting method is the best?

 Great stands of bee forage cover crops can be grown with various methods.
 What works best is the “no till drill” method.
 We recommend a Schmeiser implement.
 This no till compact drill is designed to “tackle stubborn non-cultivation ground”.
 This planting implement would work great on non-productive areas of the farm as well as orchards that have been subject to compaction

 Will a nearby flowering crop divert honey bees away from the almond bloom?

 This is an understandable concern on the part of almond growers.
 The efficient pollination of your crop is top priority.
 In-the-field research shows that providing honey bees forage prior to almond bloom can actually increase the frames (or numbers of bees) and that these bees are healthier and more robust to pollinate your crop.